sametkls00/sametklstoolbox/README.md

 # Sametklstoolbox

-A comprehensive network and Kubernetes debugging toolkit based on Alpine Linux, designed for troubleshooting in container environments.
+A comprehensive network and Kubernetes debugging toolkit based on Alpine Linux (x86_64).

 ## 🛠 Available Tools